 As the first (and so far only) place to drink alcohol inside Disneyland Park, Oga’s is packed at all times and there are only a handful of booths for sitting, with most of the patrons required to stand along the bar.
-Remember that if you linger too long over your libation, you may eventually be asked to exit and make room for more guests.
+Remember that if you linger longer than 45 minutes or two drinks, you may eventually be asked to exit and make room for more guests.

 Ronto Roasters (Mobile Ordering Available)serves wraps filled with spiced grilled sausage and roasted pork.
 A disgruntled droid named 8D-J8 does the cooking here, turning alien meats on a rotating spit as they roast underneath a recycled podracing engine.
 The sandwiches are dressed with spicy szechuan “clutch sauce,” and the hand-cut jerky comes in sweet teriyaki or spicy herb flavors.
 Wash it down with a tart Sour Sarlacc raspberry lemonade.
 In case you are not into the Sour Sarlacc, Coca-Cola sodas come in unique spherical bottles emblazoned in Aurebesh, the Star Wars alphabet.
 Cheers!